An 8-Step Transition from Points-Based Grading to Standards-Based Grading

 Even if you're sold on standards-based grading, the transition can be daunting.
 Here is a roadmap for sequentially implementing key aspects of SBG, improving a points-based grading system in the interim, and setting yourself up for a successful transition to SBG.
-Join Manjula Nair and me in NYC for a three-day workshop July 5-7, 2017 in which we will flesh out the elements below for making the shift to SBG.
-Register now!
+Over the past four summers, Manjula Nair and I have led a three-day SBG workshop in which we will flesh out the elements below for making the shift to SBG.
+Look for upcoming workshops and register through STEMteachersNYC.

 There are excellent articles about why SBG is a less-imperfect system of assessing student performance than points-based systems.
 (No system is perfect!)
 I'm assuming that you are interested in SBG and are ready to give it a try.